knutnergaard/smufolib/docs/user_guide.rst

 Paths and Fallbacks
 -------------------

-:class:`Request` can handle both URL and filesystem paths.
+:class:`.Request` can handle both URL and filesystem paths.
 Pass the path as the first argument::

    >>> file = Request("path/to/file.json")